 Barrington-Leigh research group

-IHSP internship: If you are interested in research related to the topics above, I typically take on one or more more students under the IHSP's winter or summer internship programme for policy-related research.
+IHSP internship: If you are interested in research related to the topics above, I typically take on one or more more students under the IHSP's winter or autumn internship programme for policy-related research.
 Students have tended to continue on with their project after the internship for an honours thesis, graduate thesis, or policy paper.

 Alternatively, you can send me an email that includes the following information:

 Fatemeh BehzadnejadFatemeh is a PhD student at the department of Economics, McGill University.
 Her project is on the relation between weather fluctuations, local pollution, and subjective measures of well being.
 She is interested to see to what extent these measures depend on transient factors such as weather variations and short-term environmental quality.
 She is using evidence from the Canadian Community Health Survey and National population Health Survey.